If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 And finally, be sure you know exactly what courses you are getting.

 For instance, if you sign up for a 95 hour training, does it include all the modules.
-Are there any extra charges for the mentoring, extra courses, or for your final certificate.
+I’ve seen schools charge extra for mentoring and practicum, extra courses, or for your final certificate.
+Make sure you understand the full training requirements before you buy.

-Recommendation: If you aren’t sure what you are getting with the training, email and ask.
+Recommendation: If you aren’t sure what you are getting with the training, email and ask the school.
 That way you will have a document of exactly what you can expect.
+You’ll also get a feel for how quickly people get back to you!

 Step #8: Look at Your Budget